frconor-ebook/meditations/_posts/2025-02-10-the-priestly-society-of-the-holy-cross.md

 document that banned contraception.

 The Holy Father was getting an awful lot of flack in the international press.
-Fulton Sheen said to him, Holy Father, you\'re well named Paul, because Paul they stoned, and now they\'re stoning you.
+Fulton Sheen said to him, "Holy Father, you\'re well named Paul, because Paul they stoned, and now they\'re stoning you."

-The Holy Father said, Yes, it\'s 10 in the evening before I get to open my personal mail, and with each letter, there comes a thorn.
-When I lie down on my bed at night, I lie down on a crown of thorns.
+The Holy Father said, "Yes, it\'s 10 in the evening before I get to open my personal mail, and with each letter, there comes a thorn.
+When I lie down on my bed at night, I lie down on a crown of thorns."

-But he said, I can\'t tell you the joy, the happiness, the peace I get out of knowing that I\'m making up in my body of what is lacking in the sufferings of Christ.
+"But," he said, "I can\'t tell you the joy, the happiness, the peace I get out of knowing that I\'m making up in my body of what is lacking in the sufferings of Christ."

 With that, he was quoting St. Paul to the Colossians, who says, "It makes me happy to be suffering for you now.
 And in my own body, to make